netlify/staticgen/content/projects/eleventy.md

 A simpler static site generator.
 An alternative to Jekyll.
 Written in JavaScript.
 Transforms a directory of templates (of varying types) into HTML.

-Works with HTML, Markdown, Liquid, Nunjucks, Handlebars, Mustache, EJS, Haml, Pug, and JavaScript Template Literals.
+Works with HTML, Markdown, JavaScript, Liquid, Nunjucks, Handlebars, Mustache, EJS, Haml, Pug, and JavaScript template literals.